Police Academy: Mission to Moscow

-Police Academy: Mission to Moscow is a 1994 American action comedy film starring George Gaynes, Michael Winslow, David Graf, and Claire Forlani (in her feature film debut).
+Police Academy: Mission to Moscow is a 1994 American action comedy film starring George Gaynes, Michael Winslow, David Graf and Claire Forlani (in her feature film debut).
 The film was directed by Alan Metter and written by Randolph Davis and Michele S. Chodos.
-The seventh installment in the Police Academy franchise, sequel to Police Academy 6: City Under Siege, cast members Gaynes, Winslow, and Graf appear in all seven films.
+The film is the seventh and final installment in the Police Academy franchise, and sequel to Police Academy 6: City Under Siege, with cast members Gaynes, Winslow and Graf appearing in all seven films.

 Plot

-Russian mafia boss Konstantine Konali (Ron Perlman) is laundering money under the guise of a legitimate business: a highly addictive video game that allows him to bring down almost any security system controlled by a computer on which the game has been played, with a string of major robberies as the result.
+Russian mafia boss Konstantine Konali is laundering money under the guise of a legitimate business: a highly addictive video game that allows him to bring down almost any security system controlled by a computer on which the game has been played, with a string of major robberies as the result.

-Desperate to apprehend Konali, Russian Commandant Alexandrei Nikolaivich Rakov (Christopher Lee) sends for help from America.
-Rakov decides to bring in someone he met at a police convention, Commandant Eric Lassard (George Gaynes).
+Desperate to apprehend Konali, Russian Commandant Alexandrei Nikolaivich Rakov sends for help from America.
+Rakov decides to bring in someone he met at a police convention, Commandant Eric Lassard.

 Lassard briefs his team about the mission in Russia, then they head to Moscow.
-Along with Lassard in Moscow are Sergeant Larvell Jones (Michael Winslow), Sergeant Eugene Tackleberry (David Graf), Captain Debbie Callahan (Leslie Easterbrook), Cadet Kyle Connors (Charlie Schlatter), and Captain Thaddeus Harris (G. W. Bailey).
+Along with Lassard in Moscow are Sergeant Larvell Jones, Sergeant Eugene Tackleberry, Captain Debbie Callahan, Cadet Kyle Connors and Captain Thaddeus Harris.

 As they plan to capture Konali, he has devised a new scheme: to create an even more addictive version of the game, which can bring down any computer security system in the world, including the systems that protect the databases which belong to world powers.